-Infographic: The temporary uncapped instant asset write-off scheme explained
+Infographic: The new temporary full expensing scheme explained

 The Federal Government first announced an increase to the threshold for the instant asset write-off scheme in March this year, boosting the benchmark from $30,000 to $150,000.
 This was included as part of the Federal Government’s Coronavirus stimulus package and was originally due to end on 31 December 2020.

 However, the recent budget announcement revealed that a new version of the scheme will live on until 30 June 2022.
 Millions of Australian business owners are now able to deduct the full amount of any eligible depreciating business assets.
 This means eligible small business owners have an extra incentive to invest in expanding and improving their businesses.